-Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Time Left Dwindles
+Wednesday’s ‘General Hospital’ Spoilers: Port Charles Residents Rally As Oscar’s Remaining Time Dwindles

 — General Hospital (@GeneralHospital) April 27, 2019

-While Kim is leaning a lot on Drew as they cope with the seemingly imminent loss of their son, SheKnows Soaps shares that Julian will reach out to Kim too.
-General Hospital spoilers note that she will be glad to hear from him, and in the days ahead he’ll continue to lend his support as much as she will let him.
+While Kim is leaning a lot on Drew as they cope with the seemingly imminent loss of their son, SheKnows Soaps shares that Julian will reach out to Kim, too.
+General Hospital spoilers note that she will be glad to hear from him, and in the days ahead he’ll continue to lend his support — as much as she will let him.

-General Hospital spoilers hint that Oscar may still have some small amount of quality time left, as the sneak peek teases that at one point he will tell Josslyn he is feeling much better.
+General Hospital spoilers hint that Oscar may still have some small amount of quality time left, as the sneak peek teases that, at one point, he will tell Josslyn he is feeling much better.
 Unfortunately, this is likely either a dream or something similar, or perhaps an end-of-life rally as Oscar’s death nears.

-While ABC has not yet confirmed in specific terms that Oscar will die, all of the available General Hospital spoilers point in that direction.
-It’s also not known if it’ll happen during this Oscar-focused episode or in another show soon, but it seems that Wednesday’s show will be an emotional and powerful one that viewers will not want to miss.
+While ABC has not yet confirmed — in specific terms — that Oscar will die, all of the available General Hospital spoilers point in that direction.
+It’s also not known if his presumed passing will occur during this episode, or in another show.
+However, it seems that Wednesday’s show will be an emotional and powerful one that viewers will not want to miss.